kalrnlo/luauberries/docs/retryer.md

 ### `delay`

-Retrys a function x times, based on how many retries its allowed to make.
+Retrys a function x times, based on how many retrys its allowed to make.
 With a delay in between thats provided as the first argument

 ```luau